CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

 .. code-block:: Fortran

   return_code = client%unpack_tensor(out_key, result, shape(result))
+  if (return_code .ne.
+SRNoError) stop 'Error retrieving the tensor'

 The ``result`` array now contains the outcome of the inference.
 It is a 10-element array representing the likelihood that the